q-viper/SmogDetection-1/PROJECT README.md

 ![DataSet2](https://user-images.githubusercontent.com/7014697/63082090-272ef100-befa-11e9-8d7a-2296e22aa7c3.JPG)

 ### Rules and regulations for selecting pictures:
-- Only Highways or streets
+- Images need to have a view of highways or streets;
-- Avoid large quantity of people
+- Avoid large quantity of people;
-- Avoid traffic accidents
+- Avoid traffic accidents;
-- Avoid night pictures
+- Avoid night pictures;
-- Avoid bird's-eye view
+- Avoid bird's-eye view;
-- Avoid images that are copyrighted or have a watermark
+- Avoid images that are copyrighted or have a watermark;
-- Acceptable image formats: jpg, jpeg, png, jfif, webp</br>
+- Acceptable image formats: jpg, jpeg, png, jfif, webp.

+Notes:
-* Synthetic images we used were taken from [https://people.ee.ethz.ch/~csakarid/SFSU_synthetic/](https://people.ee.ethz.ch/~csakarid/SFSU_synthetic/) </br>
+- Synthetic images we used were taken from [SFSU synthetic dataset](https://people.ee.ethz.ch/~csakarid/SFSU_synthetic/)
-* To detect and remove duplicates (regardless of format and resolution), we were using [https://dupeguru.voltaicideas.net/](https://dupeguru.voltaicideas.net/).
-It is a nice and simplen Open Source tool that works across different platforms (Linux, OS X, Windows).</br>
+- To detect and remove duplicates (regardless of format and resolution), we were using [DupeGuru](https://dupeguru.voltaicideas.net/).
+It is a simple open source tool for duplicate detection that works across different platforms (Linux, OS X, Windows).

 ### Contributors:
 1. @Shudipto Trafder